mimikgit/cocoapod-EdgeCore/README.md

 - [Creating a Simple iOS Application that Uses an edge microservice](https://devdocs.mimik.com/tutorials/10-index)

-## Online API Reference Documentation
+## Documentation

-The full API reference documentation can be found at [GitHub Pages](https://mimikgit.github.io/cocoapod-EdgeCore/documentation/edgecore).
+The full mimik client library `EdgeCore/EdgeClient` API reference documentation can be found at [GitHub Pages](https://mimikgit.github.io/cocoapod-EdgeCore/documentation/edgecore/edgeclient).
+Alternatively a docc archive file can be downloaded as a [zip file](https://github.com/mimikgit/cocoapod-EdgeCore/tree/main/EdgeCore.doccarchive.zip) and opened locally in Xcode.

-Alternatively the Xcode docc archive file can be downloaded as a [zip](https://github.com/mimikgit/cocoapod-EdgeCore/tree/main/EdgeCore.doccarchive.zip) and opened locally.
+The `EdgeCore/EdgeEngineClient` platform protocol API reference documentation can also be found at [GitHub Pages](https://mimikgit.github.io/cocoapod-EdgeCore/documentation/edgecore/edgeengineclient)

 ## EdgeClient API References